canonical/ubuntu-server-documentation/docs/how-to/software/package-management.md

 In addition to the officially-supported package repositories available for Ubuntu, there are also community-maintained repositories which add thousands more packages for potential installation.
 Two of the most popular are the *Universe* and *Multiverse* repositories.
 These repositories are not officially supported by Ubuntu, but because they are maintained by the community they generally provide packages which are safe for use with your Ubuntu computer.

-For more information, see our guide on [using third-party repositories](../explanation/third-party-repository-usage.md).
+For more information, see our guide on {ref}`using third-party repositories <third-party-repository-usage>`.

 > **Warning**:
 > Be advised that packages in Universe and Multiverse are not officially supported and do not receive security patches, except through Ubuntu Pro's [Expanded Security Maintenance](https://ubuntu.com/security/esm).
 A subscription to [Ubuntu Pro](https://ubuntu.com/pro) is free for personal use on up to five machines.